How to Encourage Healthy Lifestyles and Food Choices for Families

 Talking openly about feelings

-Practicing relaxation techniques like deep breathing or meditation
+Practising relaxation techniques like deep breathing or meditation

-Encouraging journaling or creative outlets
+Encouraging journalist or creative outlets

 Engaging in community or family support networks